ramsayd/duncansdances/50_music.md

 Evening Dances
 </div>
 <p>
-The mix for our evening dances
-</p><p>will be similar but aslo have about 20% popular sequences dances
+The mix for our evening dances will be similar but aslo have about 20% popular sequences dances
 </p>
 </article>